Choose a platform

 - C. Single-site setup with duplicate archive.
-This expands on the single-site set-up in that more than one copy of the archived files is used, using the concept of separate "Replica" to indicate the duplicates.
+This expands on the single-site set-up in that more than one copy of the archived files are used, using the concept of separate "Replica" to indicate the duplicates.

 - D. Multi-site setup.
 When more than one site (physical location) is involved, separated by firewalls, extra issues of opening ports and specifying the correct site come into play.
 This is the most complex scenario, but also more secure against systematic errors, hacking, and other disasters.

 Scenario A and B from section Choose a platform involve having a local arcrepository without means of bitarchive replicas.
 This is configured by a plug-in (please refer to Configure PlugIns in the Configuration Manual).
-In this scenario you would typically then use your own institutional bitpreservation solution to guarantee the long-term stability of the archived data.

 Scenarios C and D from section Choose a platform involve having distributed bitarchive replicas.
 In these scenarios we have at least two bitarchive replicas.
 The Replica information must be configured before deployment either in the local settings file or included in the deploy configuration file for your system (please refer to Configure Repository in the Configuration Manual).